carpenterscode/superscribe/README.md

 - **Distinguish among first, first year's worth of, and remaining payments.** The _paid at_ event could be made more versatile and track 30% vs 15% App Store fee.
 Or to filter out renewals from first payments.
-- **Make it easy for listeners to use the same single database query.** For instance, a server with listeners for multiple analytics services may need to get price and currency from the database, but for now, the easy solution involves making one query per listener, per event.
 - **Track plan upgrade responses from customers.** For instance, moving all monthly subscriptions from 7.99/mo to 9.99/mo.
 - **Offer a scalable solution.** Subscriptions in the local database should only be scanned by a